 It is a very rare soul who has a straight and singlular heart after the things pertaining to the kingdom of God and the salvation of souls.

-Even those who claim to believe that the Lord's return is very close, when time shall be no more, and all that we have or possess will be consumed in the flames of the judgment of this world, cannot abandon their comfortable lifestyles, their need to get rich, their aspirations for securing a decent retirment plan.
-They hang on to what they own and cannot let go of all that they have accumulated and stashed away, in case there is nothing left for them or their 'loved ones' at the end.
+Even those who claim to believe that the Lord's return is very close when time shall be no more, and all that we have or possess will be consumed in the flames of the judgment of this world, cannot abandon their comfortable lifestyles, their need to get rich, their aspirations for securing a decent retirment plan, their savings and their assets.
+They hang on to what they own, and cannot let go of all that they have accumulated and stashed away, in case there is nothing left for them or their 'loved ones' at the end.
+They rub their hands at all that they have tucked away for a rainy day, and throw a few pennies in the church money box to appease their consciences.

 I have heard stories from no end of 'Christian' people who tell me that they are going to do this or that for the 'glory of God'.
 They go running here and there and build their platforms and stages to make money, to get their name and face up there in lights: but nothing significant happens.
 The devil is not bothered by them, heaven is not moved; the only ones admiring them are their happy band of followers hoping that wealth and gain will come their way by following the Pied-Piper piping out his or her songs of wealth, security, and comfort - all in the name of God of course.